 - Have your soil tested to ensure it has the right pH balance, as well as enough calcium and potassium.

-When you partner with us for lawn disease control in Charlotte, our FineTurf technicians will be able to give you personalized advice for your lawn, as well as perform much of this prevention for you.
+When you partner with us for lawn disease control in North Carolina, our FineTurf technicians will be able to give you personalized advice for your lawn, as well as perform much of this prevention for you.

 The FineTurf Approach